Doom-Utils/dsdoom/README.txt

 Simply extract the zip to the root of your favourite media device, dsdoom has been tested to work on M3:SD and GBAMP so far.
 Start dsdoom.nds in the manner used by your media device.
+Select Standard Game from the initial menu to start a single player game.